loopbackio/loopback-next/docs/site/Model.md

 via POST/PUT/PATCH requests, but they are removed from response bodies (`.toJSON()` output).

-To hide a property, you can use the `hiddenProperties` setting like this:
+To hide a property, you can use the `hiddenProperties` model setting which allow hide properties defined in the parent model too, like this:

 ```ts
 @model({